Colorectal Screening Program (FIT)

 Once I have the FIT kit, what do I need to do?

 Follow these steps:

-- Collect samples of your stool by carefully following the easy FIT instructions.
+- Collect a sample of your stool by carefully following the easy FIT instructions.

-- Do not keep any samples in the freezer.
+- Do not keep your sample in the freezer.

 - Write your name and collection date on the collection card using a permanent pen.